 Sharing is caring, but don’t overdo it

 Should you be asking your customers to share your products while they’re browsing your store, after they make a purchase, and when their order arrives?
-That depends.
-The last thing you want to do is be pushy or annoying.
-If you add buttons to every touch point, some of your customers might feel pressured to share, and will actively avoid the option.

 There’s also the possibility that social sharing may not result in positive ROI in one or more of your marketing channels.
 In one A/B test highlighted on the VWO blog, an eCommerce website actually increased its conversion rate when it removed social sharing buttons from product pages.
 Products were 11.9% more likely to be added to the shopping cart from pages without these options.